 We are proud of the fact that the clean marine initiative continues to be well received and favorably adopted by the boaters of Collins Bay.
 Through increased awareness among our boaters, it has moved from an educational process to an accepted norm of behavior Care in working with and proper disposal of hazardous materials and attentive recycling practices are all well established.
 Thank you for your active participation in keeping our waters safe and clean for all of us, and for our kids.

 Clean Marine Recognition

-In 2011 and 2015 we achieved our rating of Five Diamonds!
+In 2018 we have achieved our rating of Diamond Elite (formerlly, Five Anchor Platinum)!
+This is the highest award given for our commitment to protecting the waterways in which we work and play.
 The award of this Platinum Green Leaf Eco-Rating indicates that Collins Bay Marina has made a significant commitment to environmental improvement.
-We are proud to have reached this rating, awarded to only 8 of over 300 marinas participating in the program.
+We are proud to have reached this rating!

 A clean environment is essential to the enjoyment of boating.
 We have taken the following initiatives to promote a healthy ecology in Collins Bay:

 We realize that most people will not have access to a proper dustless sanding system so we have purchased an industrial unit that is efficient and easy to use.
 We rent this equipment to our customers at reasonable rates.

 Recycling bins are provided for cans & plastic, glass and paper/cardboard.